Our leadership team provides senior oversight and direction to PHO’s

 Emily Karas leads the department responsible for the management, prevention and control of communicable diseases and emergency preparedness and incident response.
-She provides provincial leadership in communicable diseases as well as preparedness and response to both infectious and non-infectious disease emergencies and issues.
+She provides provincial leadership in communicable diseases, infection prevention and control, as well as preparedness and response to both infectious and non-infectious disease emergencies and issues.
 Emily previously served as PHO’s Director, Knowledge Exchange and Communications and as PHO’s Manager of Communicable Diseases.

 Emily has considerable experience at the local and provincial public health levels.
 She was previously a Nurse Consultant and Team Lead for the Ministry of Health and Long-Term Care, and worked as a Public Health Nurse at both the Niagara Region and Peel Region public health units.
 She has almost 15 years of combined public health and nursing experience.
 Emily holds a Bachelor of Science in Nursing from Queen’s University, a Masters of Nursing from the University of Toronto and a Master of Business Administration from the University of Westminster.